Lupang Hinirang: Music and tempo

 During televised boxing matches featuring Filipino boxer Manny Pacquiao, singers have been both praised and criticized by the National Historical Institute (NHI) for singing too slow or too fast.
-The NHI says that the proper tempo is a 2/4 and 100 metronomes and that the anthem should last 53 seconds.
+The NHI says that the proper time signature is 2/4 and the proper tempo is 100 bpm.
+The NHI also states that the anthem should last 53 seconds.

 Usage

 The anthem is usually played during public gatherings in the Philippines or in foreign countries where the Filipino audience is sizable.
 The Code also provides that it be played at other occasions as may be allowed by the National Historical Institute (now known as the National Historical Commission of the Philippines).
 It prohibits its playing or singing for mere recreation, amusement, or entertainment except during International competitions where the Philippines is the host or has a representative; local competitions; during the "sign-on" and "sign-off" of radio broadcasting and television stations in the country; and before the initial and last screening of films and before the opening of theatre performances.

 Until 1999, the national anthem was played with four ruffles and flourishes as the presidential salute honors music during the beginning of civil or military parades following Spanish and Taiwanese tradition, especially on national holidays.
 Since that year it has been played solely during the presentation of award recipients on anniversary parades or following the presidential honors.